So you’ve launched a blog. Now it’s time to learn how to drive traffic to your website.

 If you want proven strategies for how to drive traffic to your blog (or company website), then you’ve come to the right place.

-Over the past four years, I’ve gone from fumbling around with learning how to start a blog to now bringing in nearly 2 Million readers to this blog in the past year alone.
+Over the past four years, I’ve gone from fumbling around with learning how to start a blog to now bringing in over 2 Million readers to this blog in the past year alone.

 I say this not to brag, but to show you I actually know what I’m talking about here.